 Prerequisites: MATH 112, PHYS 121, BME 304 and MTSE 301 all with a C or better.
 The quantum mechanical origins of spectroscopy, the relationship of spectroscopic behavior to thermal characteristics of a material, and the differences in approach to the chemical and physical characterization of synthetic and biological polymers are discussed.

 BME 427.
 Biotransport.
 3 credits, 3 contact hours (3;0;0).

 BME 430.
 Fundamentals of Tissue Engineering.
 3 credits, 3 contact hours (3;0;0).

 Prerequisite: BME 302, (BME 303 or R120 102), BME 304, MATH 222 and MTSE 301.
 This course is an introduction to the field of tissue engineering as a therapeutic approach to treating damaged or diseased tissues in the biotechnology industry.
 In essence, new and functional living tissue can be fabricated by delivering cells, scaffolds, DNA, proteins, and/or protein fragments at surgery.
 This course will cover the advances in the fields of cell biology, molecular biology, material science and their relationship towards developing novel "tissue engineered" therapies.

 BME 451.
 Biomechanics I. 3 credits, 3 contact hours (3;0;0).

 Prerequisites: BME 302, MECH 236 and MECH 320.
 Tensor analysis.
 Kinematics of continuous media.
 Stress.
 The elastic solid.
 Newtonian fluid.
 Conservation principles of mass, momentum and energy.
 Viscometric flows.
 Formulation of constitutive equations.
 Applications to the modeling of bone and other living tissues.

 BME 452.
 Mechanical Behavior and Performance of Biomaterials.
 3 credits, 3 contact hours (3;0;0).

-Prerequisite: BME 302, BME 304, MATH 222, MATH 337, MATH 279, and MECH 320.
+Prerequisites: BME 302, BME 304, MATH 222, MATH 337, MATH 279, and (MECH 320 or BME 321).
 Biomaterial selection and performance is essential to the design and implementation of most any biomedical application.
 Students will learn about important properties of materials for use in the body and failure modes of applied biomaterials.
 Material behavior will be reviewed, including the generalized Hooke's Law, and new concepts will be introduced including thermal strain, surface properties, and viscoelasticity.
 Material biocompatibility will be introduced in regards to body responses including cell and tissue interaction, toxicity and safety.

 BME 471.
 Principles of Medical Imaging.
 3 credits, 3 contact hours (3;0;0).